 Software that helps you produce HDR images can be expensive.
 But there are some free alternatives.
-Here are the best free HDR software solutions we could find out there.
+Here are the best free HDR software on the market today.

 We tend to see HDR images more appealing, and it’s because of the greater range of luminosity.
-Our eyes have a stunning dynamic range which no camera can ever mimic.
+Our eyes have a stunning dynamic range that no camera can ever mimic.